ObolNetwork/obol-frontend-challenge/README.md

 ## Bonus

+Implement infinite scrolling or pagination to load additional data when reaching the bottom of the page or navigating between pages.

 Create a basic user authorization layer that allows authenticated users to access a dedicated page.
 You can implement authentication using JWT and SIWE, also you can utilise @rainbow-me/rainbowkit-siwe-next-auth.

 Support multiple wallets, like WalletConnect, in addition to MetaMask.